tatterdemalione/Timeline/README.md

     java Timeline.timelineGUI

 --------
-Warning: Do not edit any of the files in the Timelines folder outside of the application because it easy to break things.
+Warning: Do not edit any of the files in the Timelines folder outside of the application because it is easy to break things.